 Where to Eat in Antigua Guatemala

 Antigua’s food scene is as colorful as its streets.
 The city’s culinary offerings are a feast for the senses, from traditional Guatemalan dishes to innovative fusion cuisine.
-The local markets are a hub of activity, where one can savor the freshest produce and traditional delicacies.
-Restaurants and cafes tucked away in charming colonial buildings offer a gastronomic journey through Guatemala’s diverse flavors.
-Whether it’s enjoying Guatemalan tamales or indulging in a cup of world-renowned Antiguan coffee, the city’s culinary landscape is vital to its allure.
-I have written an entire article about the best restaurants in Antigua, one that I update often, but here are some of my favorite ones:
+The local markets are a hub of activity, where you can taste the freshest produce and traditional foods.
+Restaurants and cafes tucked away in charming colonial buildings offer everything from local flavors and fusion cusine to great vegetarian restaurants.
+Whether it’s enjoying Guatemalan tamales, indulging in a cup of world-renowned Antiguan coffee, or discovering innovative fusion cuisine, there’s something for everyone.

 - La Fonda de la Calle Real: For a taste of local food, try La Fonda de la Calle Real, which is known for serving some of the best authentic Guatemalan dishes.
 They make the best pepián, Guatemala’s national dish, a chicken stewed in a tomato-based sauce with toasted seeds and chiles.
 This restaurant has been so successful with locals and visitors that it has opened three restaurants in Antigua Guatemala; my favorite is the original one located on la called del Arco (the street of the arch) referred to by locals as La Fondita.